citp/privacy-policy-historical/d/de/des/destinationmaternity.com.md

 ## Your Privacy

 We respect your privacy.
 Our goal is to be your trusted, objective source of information, products and services for all of your maternity and nursing needs.
 We want you to make the most of our products and services and feel confident while doing so online.
 We have a clear privacy policy: we collect no private, personal information unless you voluntarily supply it.
-This privacy statement explains under what circumstances we gather your individually identifiable information, how we use it, and who may access that information.
-It also provides you the means to “opt-out” of providing personal information that you do not wish to provide and to access, change, or remove any identifying information already collected.
+This privacy policy explains under what circumstances we gather your individually identifiable information, how we use it, and who may access that information.
+It also provides you the means to “opt-out” of providing personal information that you do not wish to provide and to access, or change any identifying information already collected.

 We believe that your privacy is of the utmost importance, which is why this statement regarding privacy of personally identifiable information provided online conforms to the Federal Trade Commission’s fair information practices of notice, choice, access, and security.
 We hope that you will provide comments on how we can improve our privacy policy so that we may better accommodate your needs.
 Please provide any comments to [ci@destinationmaternity.com](mailto:ci@destinationmaternity.com)[](mailto:ci@destinationmaternity.com).

 By using our web site, you consent to the collection and use of information as set forth in this privacy policy, and to our right to amend this privacy policy.
 All revisions made to this privacy policy will be posted on this page.

-**This Privacy Policy applies only to the retail and e-commerce web sites operated by Destination Maternity Corporation. and its affiliates, which include, without limitation,[www.apeainthepod.com](http://www.apeainthepod.com/);  [www.motherhood.com](http://www.motherhood.com/); [www.motherhoodnursing.com](http://www.motherhoodnursing.com/); [www.destinationmaternity.com](http://www.destinationmaternity.com/); [m.destinationmaternity.com](http://m.destinationmaternity.com/);  and/or [www.edamamespa.com](http://www.edamamespa.com/) (the "Retail Web Sites"). **
+**This Privacy Policy applies only to the retail and e-commerce web sites operated by Destination Maternity Corporation and its affiliates, which include, without limitation:[www.apeainthepod.com](http://www.apeainthepod.com/);  [www.motherhood.com](http://www.motherhood.com/); [www.motherhoodnursing.com](http://www.motherhoodnursing.com/); [www.destinationmaternity.com](http://www.destinationmaternity.com/);  [m.destinationmaternity.com](http://m.destinationmaternity.com/);  and [www.edamamespa.com](http://www.edamamespa.com/) (the "Retail Web Sites"). **

-**For the Privacy Policy that applies to our corporate informational web site (www.destinationmaternitycorporation.com), please click[here](http://www.destinationmaternitycorporation.com/CorporatePrivacyPolicy2007.asp).**
+**For the Privacy Policy that applies to our corporate informational web site (www.destinationmaternitycorporation.com), please click[here](http://www.destinationmaternitycorporation.com/CorporatePrivacyPolicy.asp).**

-**Access to and use of the Retail Web Sites is also governed by our[Terms and Conditions of Use](http://www.destinationmaternity.com/Terms.asp). **
+**Access to and use of the Retail Web Sites is also governed by our[Terms and Conditions of Use](http://www.destinationmaternity.com/TermsandConditions.asp). **

 ## Personal Information We Collect Online